GabrielRavier/epitech-rtype/docs/INTRODUCTION.md

 [src/server/systems](../src/client/systems) contains the code for all of the systems of the [ECS](./ECS.md) as used in the server

+## Code organisatsion and subsystems

+A document that attempts to explain how the code is structured and what does what is located [here](./CODE-STRUCTURE.md)

 ## CI

 Documentation on how the CI is set up and what it does is [here](./CI.md)